AT-Publishing/website/0-blackfriday.md

 Ledger Nano S also supports Bitcoin Cash and Bitcoin Gold.
 Ledger is generally fast and diligent in Bitcoin fork support apps so the Nano S wallet is definitely a good choice if you are a BTC holder and want to be able to split coins safely.
 (Don't worry if you missed out so far, there will likely be more forks in the future.)

-<a rel="nofollow external" target="_blank" href="https://www.ledgerwallet.com/r/e274?path=/products/ledger-nano-s">See crypto supported by Ledger Nano S</a>
+<a rel="nofollow" href="https://www.ledgerwallet.com/r/e274?path=/products/ledger-nano-s">See crypto supported by Ledger Nano S</a>

 Ledger Nano S currently retails at a regular price of **up to 69.90 EUR** (price varies based on your location - the US retail price is still 58 EUR excl. tax).
 On Black Friday customers get **21% discount** on all Nano S orders.
 In 2017, the same deal is good for the entire weekend and also the Cyber monday.

-<a rel="nofollow external" target="_blank" class="button" href="https://www.ledgerwallet.com/r/e274?path=/products">See all current offers of Ledger wallets</a>
+<a rel="nofollow"  class="button" href="https://www.ledgerwallet.com/r/e274?path=/products">See all current offers of Ledger wallets</a>

 <div id="trezor"></div>